| Title: | Standardization of Raw Discrete Questionnaire Scores |

 Various functions to check if given R object is of given class.
 Additionally:

-checks if the GroupAssignment
+is.intersected() checks if the GroupAssignment object have been created

-with intersect_GroupAssignment()
+with intersect_GroupAssignment() and GroupedFrequencyTable,

-have been created with two GroupConditions
+GroupedScoreTable or ScoringTable have been created with two GroupConditions

 objects.

-checks if the FrequencyTable
+is.Simulated() checks if the FrequencyTable or ScoreTable have been

-created on basis of simulated distribution (based on SimFrequencyTable()
+created on basis of simulated distribution (based on SimFrequencyTable())

-is.GroupConditions(x) is.GroupAssignment(x) is.intersected(x) is.ScaleSpec(x) is.CombScaleSpec(x) is.FrequencyTable(x) is.GroupedFrequencyTable(x) is.Simulated(x) is.ScoreTable(x) is.GroupedScoreTable(x) is.ScoringTable(x) is.StandardScale(x)
+is.GroupConditions(x) is.GroupAssignment(x) is.intersected(x) is.ScaleSpec(x) is.CombScaleSpec(x) is.FrequencyTable(x) is.GroupedFrequencyTable(x) is.Simulated(x) is.ScoreTable(x) is.GroupedScoreTable(x) is.ScoringTable(x) is.StandardScale(x)is.GroupConditions(x) is.GroupAssignment(x) is.intersected(x) is.ScaleSpec(x) is.CombScaleSpec(x) is.FrequencyTable(x) is.GroupedFrequencyTable(x) is.Simulated(x) is.ScoreTable(x) is.GroupedScoreTable(x) is.ScoringTable(x) is.StandardScale(x)

 x |